 The University offers a pre-pharmacy program that leads directly to entrance to the School of Pharmacy at the University of Hawaii – Hilo.
-For information, contact the Dean, CNAS at firstname.lastname@example.org or the UOG website at www.uog.edu.
+For more information, contact the CNAS Academic Advisor at: firstname.lastname@example.org.

 Courses such as quantitative analysis, biochemistry, cell physiology, genetics and comparative anatomy are often recommended if scheduling permits.
 Often, premed, preoptometry and predental students will choose to major in math or the sciences, but this is not necessary so long as the required courses are taken.
 Prospective premeds, preoptometry and predents should realize that national examinations (the Medical College Aptitude Test, MCAT; the Optometry College Admission Test, OCAT; and the Dental Aptitude Test, DAT) are to be taken in the junior year of college; required courses should be completed or in progress before these exams are scheduled in order to assure adequate scores.
 Information on MCAT, OCAT and DAT can be obtained from the Office of Counseling and Career Planning; Guam is an officially designated test site for these exams.